Kitura/Kitura-NIO/README.md

 Kitura-NIO utilises [SwiftNIO](https://github.com/apple/swift-nio) and [NIOOpenSSL](https://github.com/apple/swift-nio-ssl).

-As of today, Kitura-NIO has been tested with Swift 4.1 only.
+Kitura-NIO works with Swift 4.1.
+It is also being tested with the development binaries for Swift 4.2.

 ## Features